-Yesterday we were explaining how the new Kindle Fire HD tablet would be supplied with a locked bootloader to restrict the installation of third party or home-brew applications on to the Amazon tablet.
+Yesterday, we were explaining how the new Kindle Fire HD tablet would be supplied with a locked bootloader to restrict the installation of third-party or home-brew applications on the Amazon tablet.

-Well it hasn’t taken long for hackers to find away around the locked bootloader of the Kindle Fire HD 7 inch tablet, with full instruction on how to do it published available for all.
+Well, it hasn’t taken long for hackers to find a way around the locked bootloader of the Kindle Fire HD 7-inch tablet, with full instructions on how to do it published and available for all.

 Source: Liliputing